We are committed to making a contribution to wider health improvement through active participation in clinical research.

 We support research in a number of specialties across the range of our clinical services.
 Between 2023 and 2024, our trust has engaged in 24 trials across various specialties led by our diverse workforce, including doctors, nurses, midwives, allied health professionals (AHPs).
 The contribution of non-clinical staff is also of note and showcases the commitment to research in the trust.

-The specialties involved with these trials include: cancer, emergency care, *paramedic medicine, meds for children, respiratory, surgery, maternity, hepatology, diabetes, dermatology, dementias and neurodegeneration, health services and delivery research, infection, mental health, frailty, microbiology and primary care.
+The specialties involved with these trials include: cancer, emergency care, ophthalmology, *paramedic medicine, meds for children, respiratory, surgery, maternity, hepatology, diabetes, dermatology, dementias and neurodegeneration, health services and delivery research, infection, mental health, frailty, microbiology and primary care.

 * Read more about the RAPID2 paramedic medicine study.